alconley/cebra_eventbuilder/README.md

 ## EventBuilders

-This eventbuilder was modified from [sps_eventbuilder](https://github.com/alconley/sps_eventbuilder) which was modified from [spsevb](https://github.com/gwm17/spsevb).
-This eventbuilder is designed to be used with the SE-SPS and CeBrA (https://fsunuc.physics.fsu.edu/wiki/index.php/Split-Pole_Spectrograph).
+This eventbuilder was modified from [cebra_sps_eventbuilder](https://github.com/alconley/cebra_sps_eventbuilder) which was modified from [sps_eventbuilder](https://github.com/alconley/sps_eventbuilder) which was modified from [spsevb](https://github.com/gwm17/spsevb).
+This eventbuilder is designed to be used with just CeBrA (https://fsunuc.physics.fsu.edu/wiki/index.php/Split-Pole_Spectrograph).

 ### Use